patel-zeel/GP-Snippets/README.md

-Code snippents for copy pasting
+Code snippets for copy pasting